Myzraev/HouseVarraque/places/mitholian.md

 The skull's exterior resembles a darkened wizard's tower, its jagged spires and arches casting ominous shadows against the ethereal mist that swirls around it.
 Within its hollowed depths, Mitholian's labyrinthine streets wind through shadowed alleys and towering necropolis spires.
 Here, both living underlings and undead constructs serve Imlareth Varraque under the veil of dark magic, perpetuating his dominion over life and death.

-Within the center of Mitholian's Crown, amidst its sepulchers and towers, lies a square where arcane portals shimmer with otherworldly energy.
+Within the center of Mitholian's Crown, amidst its sepulchers and towers, lies a plaza where arcane portals shimmer with otherworldly energy.
 These portals serve as the primary means of travel to and from the citadel, connecting it to distant realms across the Multiverse.
 Port Gravemaw, nestled within the skull's cavernous maw, remains a rare and coveted hub of activity amidst the silent astral void, where occasional spelljammers dock to trade in rare arcana, artifacts, and exotic materials.

 The air within Mitholian carries the scent of incense and necrotic energies, while arcane runes and wards shimmer ominously upon the citadel's walls, safeguarding its necromantic secrets from prying eyes.
 Whispers of forgotten lore and the clinking of bone echo through the ethereal corridors, beckoning adventurers to tread carefully or face the wrath of its master, the Lord Varraque.
 The citadel stands as a testament to his mastery over death and magic, a dark sanctuary within the ever-shifting planes of existence.

 ## History
 The citadel of Mitholian, perched within the immense skull of an eons-old, nameless god afloat in the Astral Plane, bears witness to a history shrouded in the mists of time.
 The skull itself is a relic of ancient epochs, where only the gods would recall the forgotten name of the deity it once was.

 The foundation of Mitholian's power lies in a pact forged by Imlareth with a devil from Baator, a pact that granted him access to a damaged yet intact Mythallar from the lost empire of Netheril.
 Through arcane prowess and infernal influence, Imlareth painstakingly repaired and altered the Mythallar's ancient enchantments, reshaping its magical properties to fuel the citadel with immense arcane energies.